danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-23-storagecodable.md

 }
 ```

-However, not all `Codable` types may prefer to use JSON, I've added a separate protocol for this:
+However, since not all `Codable` types may prefer JSON, I created a separate protocol that extends `Codable` and implements `RawRepresentable` with the JSON code from above:

 ```swift
 public protocol StorageCodable: Codable, RawRepresentable {}